jaisarpit/websitecreator/README.md

-# A Website Creator Written in Python
+# A Website Creator Written In Python

 This website creator is a small example in a big picture, the idea is that, you can connect this website creator to different python modules.
 Do you want to make a website scraper?
 Ez just connect this script to an website API